jonathanulco/laurakalbag-dot-com/content/posts/you-wont-believe-what-happens-next/index.md

 You can find out some of the things Facebook knows about you in your Ad Preferences.

-{{< imgsrcset src="079.jpg" alt="More of my Facebook ad preferences including Away from Family, Expat (UK), iPhone 7, Frequent International Travellers, All iOS Devices" >}}
+{{< img src="079.jpg" alt="More of my Facebook ad preferences including Away from Family, Expat (UK), iPhone 7, Frequent International Travellers, All iOS Devices" >}}

 But as ProPublica point out, Facebook doesn’t tell its users everything it really knows about them: